 Things to Consider Before Purchasing Your Bus Ticket

-Now that we’ve covered the advantages of bus travel, below are a few things you may want to check before purchasing your ticket.
+Now that I’ve covered the advantages of bus travel, below are a few things you may want to check before purchasing your ticket.

 1. Bathroom on board

-If you want to know you’ll have a restroom at your disposal whenever you need it, make sure to check that your bus has one onboard.
+If you want to know you’ll have a restroom at your disposal whenever you need it, ensure that your bus has one onboard.

 As already mentioned, many buses offer WiFi, so this is something worth checking.
 However, if you need WiFi onboard for work or anything else important, don’t take a bus.